fxrhxn/Crossmint-Megaverse/README.md

 ### challenge2.js

-/fill-metaverse - get request that fills up the metaverse with all planets 🌕
+/fill-metaverse - get request that fills up the metaverse with all planets using a for loop 🌕